AI-Guru/ableton_aimusic/README.md

 Feel free to reach out to me if you run into any issues.
 And of course do not hesitate to share feature requests.
 I am very eager to improve the experience and every comment will be useful.

-## What you get so far

-- A straightforward possibility to generate music via AI.
-- The generation is multi-track.

 ## Known issues and plan

 Things that I am already aware of: